 Cell phones must be turned off during class and other electronic devices that may cause distractions should be turned off and put away.

-The Center K-12 will send required materials and supplies, at no additional cost, to families receiving financial aid for Saturday Art School, as well as to students enrolling in DICE or accepted as a Pratt Young Scholar.
+The Center K-12 will send required materials and supplies, at no additional cost, to families receiving financial aid for Saturday Art School, and Summer Scholars, as well as to students enrolling in DICE or accepted as a Pratt Young Scholar.

-Families enrolling in Saturday Art School classes with full tuition are responsible for ordering their own supplies, and we anticipate supplies to cost approximately $50 per class.
+Families enrolling in Saturday Art School and Summer Scholars classes with full tuition are responsible for ordering their own supplies, and we anticipate supplies to cost approximately $50 per class.
 A link to a supply list will be in each course description on the website.

 Because we are asking families to buy supplies that would normally be provided by Pratt Institute, we have lowered tuition costs for this semester.